Operation Pheasant: Allied plan

-On the first day 53rd Welsh and 7th Armoured (Operation Alan) would clear the biggest objective: 's-Hertogenbosch.
+On the first day 53rd Welsh and 7th Armoured (Operation Alan) would clear 's-Hertogenbosch.
 The city with a population of 50,000 was effectively a medieval fortress with ramparts, a moat and a citadel intersected by waterways: the River Dommel and the Zuid Willems Canal.

 Operation Colin would involve the 51st Highland; they would attack along with the 15th Scottish on their left to capture the city of Tilburg and push north.
-The plan for the divisional attack from Sint-Oedenrode was that 153 Brigade's objective was the town of Schijndel, 152 Brigade to the left would clear the wooded area east of the River Dommel and 154 Brigade, mounted in Kangaroos, would be in reserve to exploit with the aim of taking Esch, Boxtel and Vught as well as the towns and villages south-east and south of s'Hertogenbosch.
+The plan for the divisional attack from Sint-Oedenrode was that 153 Brigade's objective was the town of Schijndel, 152 Brigade to the left would clear the wooded area east of the River Dommel and 154 Brigade, mounted in Kangaroos, would be in reserve to exploit with the aim of taking Esch, Boxtel and Vught as well as the towns and villages south-east and south of 's-Hertogenbosch.

 The I British Corps commanded by Lieutenant-General John Crocker would support on the left flanks of Colin with the aim of the Polish 1st Armoured Division to capture the city of Breda and the Canadian 4th Armoured Division would attack towards Bergen-Op-Zoom.
-On the Poles' left flank the British 49th Polar Bears Division aimed to strike at the city of Willemstad and to force a bridgehead over the River Mark, which was the German 15th Army's only ferry and bridge crossing points over the one-mile wide Hollands Diep (part of the Maas Estuary).
+On the Poles' left flank the British 49th Infantry Division aimed to strike at the city of Willemstad and to force a bridgehead over the River Mark, which was the German 15th Army's only ferry and bridge crossing points over the one-mile wide Hollands Diep (part of the Maas Estuary).
 They would be assisted on its left flank with the US 104th Timberwolf Division which had been assigned to support the British I Corps.

 German defences

-Facing these two corps was the German 15th Army of Heeresgruppe ‘B’ commanded by General Gustav-Adolf von Zangen.
+Facing these two corps was the German 15th Army of Heeresgruppe ‘B’ ("Army Group B") commanded by General Gustav-Adolf von Zangen.
 This was itself composed of the LXXXIX Corps, LXVII Corps and LXXXVIII Corps.